pyinat/naturtag/README.md

 ## Output

-Tags follow the format `taxonomy:<rank>=<taxon>`.
+Keywords follow the format `taxonomy:<rank>=<taxon>`.
-For example, a complete set of tags for the common fruit fly would look like:
+For example, a complete set of keywords for the common fruit fly would look like:
 ```
 taxonomy:kingdom=Animalia
   taxonomy:phylum=Arthropoda